 Mariah is a middle child, coming right after her older brother Parker, who is 16, and before younger brother Gavin, who is 12.
-She also has two married sisters, Sarah Cornett and Charielle Tallmage, and lots of nieces and nephews.
+She also has two married sisters, Sarah Cornett and Chanelle Tallmage, and lots of nieces and nephews.
 Her mom and dad, John and Heather Midyette, have raised each of their children to be unique, while encouraging their natural abilities.
-The family lives in Pleasant Point on Lady’s Island, and Mariah says she has had the same bedroom since she was born!
+The family lives in Pleasant Farm on Lady’s Island, and Mariah says she has had the same bedroom since she was born!

 Mariah currently has a 4.5 GPA thanks to advanced placement courses, but she says she doesn’t spend all her time studying.
 She’s on the varsity basketball team and a member of the Interact Club.
 She has also been invited into the Torch and Laurel Society, due to her high GPA and extracurricular activities.
 She sang with BA’s chorus, the Blue Notes this year, and hopes to get involved in the drama department next year.
 Mariah has also signed up to be on the yearbook staff, and admits she works at having a well-rounded academic and social calendar.